Demi-urge/menace_sandbox/docs/sandbox_runner.md

 this sandbox so the host filesystem remains untouched.
 When `safe_mode=True` the runner monkeypatches `requests`, `httpx`, `urllib` and raw sockets so that any outbound network attempt raises `RuntimeError` unless a matching stub is provided.
-Per‑module telemetry reporting execution time, peak memory and crash frequency is available through `runner.telemetry`.
+Per‑module telemetry reporting execution time, peak memory, crash frequency and return values is available through `runner.telemetry`.

 ### Example with injected test data